 Lifehacker: You Suck At Shaving Tips

 Seriously, Lifehacker, enough with the shaving tips.
-Between this and this and this, you keep reminding me why ever since Trapani left your site’s become the joke of the Intertubes, and considering this site is also in the running, that’s saying a lot.
+Really.
+Just stop.
+Between this and this and now this nonsense, you keep reminding me why ever since Trapani left your site’s become the joke of the Intertubes, and considering this site is also in the running, that’s saying a lot.

-Extra threw-up-just-a-little-bit-in-my-mouth points for casting the Colonel from Boogie Nights as the Shirtless Rotarian who’s somehow lived all these years without getting any smarter about shaving than your average 20 year-old Lifehacker editor.
+Extra threw-up-just-a-little-bit-in-my-mouth points for casting The Colonel from Boogie Nights as the Shirtless Rotarian who’s somehow lived all these years without getting any smarter about shaving than your average 20 year-old Lifehacker

-I don’t usually like to argue semantics with naked seniors, but for fuck’s sake, if you’re gullible enough to think you can sharpen a razor cartridge with your FOREARM, and your only supportive data point is a naked old guy on YouTube, we need to talk.
+I don’t usually like to argue semantics with how-not-to sites but seriously, if you’re gullible enough to think you can sharpen a razor cartridge with your FOREARM, and your only supportive data is a naked senior on YouTube, we need to talk.

 Sheesh, where to begin.

 It’s called a strop, not a strap.
 It’s made of leather (Horween shell cordovan in the good old days just like my favorite shoes, nowadays it’s mostly cowhide), and yeah, it looks like a strap, sort of.
 But it’s called a strop.

 “Your grandfather” did not use a leather strop to sharpen his straight razor.
 Strop’s don’t sharpen blades.
 Sharpening stones (or “hones”) sharpen blades.
 “Your grandfather” lightly swiped his straight razor across a sharpening stone to hone and restore its sharp edge.
 A leather strop, on the other hand, is used between honings to realign the molecules on the very edge of the blade so it’s not curving to one side or the other, and here’s where Shirtless Rotarian’s claim falls apart: